andrewt3000/generalEndPoint/README.md

 # General EndPoint seed project
 This is a General Endpoint (GE) seed project.
 This seed project is dependent on: express, auth0, and Sql Server database.
 However the concept and conventions of General Endpoint and JQL could be decoupled from these dependencies.

+GE is dependent on [JQL](https://github.com/andrewt3000/jql/blob/master/README.md#jql-1)
+GE is designed to work with [General Store](https://github.com/andrewt3000/generalStore)

 # General Endpoint
 General Endpoint is a frameworks for quickly creating crud screens and reducing boilerplate.
 General Endpoint is designed for typical uses cases, not all queries.
 Create custom endpoints for more complicated database operations.
 It is only for quick prototyping or for production use in an environment where authenticated users are highly trusted.
-(See Security)
+(See [Security](https://github.com/andrewt3000/generalEndPoint#security))
 General Endpoint is an api that accepts and returns json objects that implement sql crud commands with no programming.
 It uses a variation of Rest conventions.
 Internally GE uses a jql, code that turns json into sql statements.

 General endpoint relies on 3 normalization conventions: